Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - Added USB-C test pads
 - improved the CAN-FD termination resistor bypass solder jumper design to make it easier to use the 6HC as an expansion board.

 ## Revision v1.02
 - Update the power and stepper driver circuitry to allow VIN of up to 48V.
 - Due to the change in the onboard power supply circuitry the 5V supply available for external devices is now 800mA.
 - Updated the external 5V input options to select between the 5V_EXT header and 5V_SBC
 - Change to a USB C connector.
 - Add a 2x6 header for an ESP wifi module - note this requires the module and firmware support to be completed.
+- added a 2 pin Molex KK header for the second CAN-FD Bus (CAN0) to make it easier to access in the future.
 - Added an ACT indication LED as on other Duet 3 boards.
 This signals CAN-FD bus activity.
 - Added a 2x5 IDC header for a ribbon cable connection to a PanelDue with external SD card.
 - Added a 2-pin jumper to connect Card Detect on the PanelDue to ground, to handle PanelDue versions that don't support Card Detect.
 - Added a 2-pin jumper to bypass the 10k resistor on IO2.in, so it can be used for I2C.
 - Improved ESD protection for temperature, tacho and other inputs.
-- Various component changes to work around supply chain shortages (except thos listed above this does not result in functional changes to the design).
+- Various component changes to work around supply chain shortages (except those listed above this does not result in functional changes to the design).
 - Move the location of the erase jumper.

 ## Revision v1.01a